2nd Lancers (Gardner's Horse): Gallantry awards

-Post Independence
+Independent India

 In August 1947, the Regiment was based on Malaya and fought against the communist guerrillas.
 In December, the regiment returned to India.
-As part of the Indian Partition, the regiment split.
-Several troops of 'A' Squadron, who were Muslim, opted to join the Pakistani Army.
-They set sail for Karachi during November 1947.
+The Partition of India split the regiment, several Muslim troops of the 'A' squadron, opted to join the Pakistan Army.
+They set sail for Karachi in November 1947.
 In 1948, the remaining Muslim soldiers were posted to the 18th King Edward's Own Cavalry, and in turn the 2nd Lancers received a Rajput squadron.
 The regiment was then formed of two Rajput and one Jat squadron.

-In January 1953, General Maharaj Rajendra Shinji assumed the appointment of the Chief of Army Staff of the Indian army.
-He was the first officer from the 2nd Lancers, as well as from the Armoured Corps, to become the Army Chief.
+In January 1953, General Maharaj Rajendra Shinji assumed the appointment of the Chief of Army Staff of the Indian Army.
+He was the first officer from the 2nd Lancers, as well as from the armoured corps, to become the Army chief.
 In November 1961, the regiment (as well as the Scinde Horse) was awarded a guidon by the President, Rajendra Prasad for its distinguished record during peacetime and wartime, the first regiment in the armoured corps to have such an award.